 I like to think of it like an online popularity contest, and the best way to win this contest is by getting involved in your community and/or industry by sponsoring charity events, sponsoring community events like 5K’s and marathons, offering scholarships, reaching out to local news outlets about something extraordinary going on at your business or with one of your employees.

 The key here is to be creative – how can you get your brand exposed in your community?
-Not only will this help with your search engine rankings, but you’ll be exposed to many new business opportunities simply through your local involvement.SEO Tips for Small Businesses (that your competitors aren't doing)! by @DerekShropshire #seo Click To Tweet
+Not only will this help with your search engine rankings, but you’ll be exposed to many new business opportunities simply through your local involvement.Check out these #SEO #tips for small businesses (that your competitors aren't doing)! #google #organicsearch #onlinemarketing #smallbusiness Click To Tweet

 Have any questions or comments?
 Let us know in the comments below.
 Need help marketing your business online?
 Give us a call at 865.357.3600 or fill out the contact form at the top right of this page.